 My book Narratives of Identity and Place (Routledge, 2010) explores the importance of place-related identities in affluent contemporary societies, like the UK, in which it is usual for people to change residence and break the connections of birth, family and childhood which conventionally provided a link between place and identity.
 In particular, I look at the difficulties of constructing a plausible narrative of personal history and continuity which can provide a connection to place.
 I suggest that this ‘identity work’ is problematic for women because conventional narratives of origins and nativeness are strongly gendered, including through traditional and idealized notions of family.

-I have presented my innovative work on research methods and conducted methodology workshops in Turkey, Switzerland, Finland, Ireland (2012, 2014) and the UK, including at the OU and at the ESRC Research Methods festival in Oxford (2011, 2012) http://www.ncrm.ac.uk/TandE/video/stats.php http://www.ncrm.ac.uk/TandE/video/stats.php.
-In 2018 I will be presenting in Denmark and Norway.
+I have presented my innovative work on research methods and conducted methodology workshops in Australia, Denmark, Norway, Turkey, Switzerland, Finland, Ireland (2012, 2014) and the UK, including at the OU and at the ESRC Research Methods festival in Oxford (2011, 2012) http://www.ncrm.ac.uk/TandE/video/stats.php http://www.ncrm.ac.uk/TandE/video/stats.php.

-I am a member of the CUSP research group in the School of Psychology, FASS.
+I am a co-director of the CuSP research collaboration and the Social Psychology Research Group (SPRG) in the School of Psychology, FASS.
 I am an Associate Fellow and Chartered Member of the British Psychological Society.

 Selected recent presentations

 September 2019 Paper ‘Creativity: a failing promise?’ as part of the panel Re-Futuring Creative Work, 3rd CAMEo Conference, Re-Futuring Creative Economies, Leicester.